HackBL/Syracuse-University/NLP/README.md

 # Natrual Language Processing

 ## Introduction
-* All directories are related to coursework in NLP
+* All HW are related to coursework in NLP
 * Data is from Amazon Reviews
 * All HW mainly implement NLTK to accomplish requirements